-- In the Create blade enter text appropriate to your deployment:
+- In the Register an application blade enter text appropriate to your deployment:

 Name: <the app name that will be displayed to users in https://myapps.microsoft.com>(for example: CentreStack)

-- Paste the Identifier (from step 8) in the App ID URI field.
-In this example: https://cstackpub.hadroncloud.com/portal/saml2.aspx/40KJW72R
+Application ID URI(from step 8) in the Application ID URI field.
+In this

-- Click the three dots at the end of the row and then click Delete.
+- Click the Save button at the top of the Manifest blade.